 Traffic steering control is triggered by the PCF initiated request and consists of steering the detected service data flows matching application detection filters or service data flow filter(s) in PCC Rules.
 The traffic steering control consists in one of the following:

-- AF influenced Traffic Steering: diverting (at DNAI(s) provided in PCC rules) traffic matching traffic filters provided by the PCF, as described in clause 5.6.7 of TS 23.501 [2].
+- AF influenced Traffic Steering: diverting (at DNAI(s) provided in PCC rules) traffic matching traffic filters provided by the PCF, according to an AF request as described in clause 5.6.7 of TS 23.501 [2].

-- N6-LAN Traffic Steering: applying a specific N6 traffic steering policy for the purpose of steering the subscriber's traffic to appropriated N6 service functions deployed by the operator or a 3rd party service provider.
+- N6-LAN Traffic Steering: applying a specific N6 traffic steering policy for the purpose of steering the subscriber's traffic to appropriate N6 service functions deployed by the operator or a 3rd party service provider, according to operator policy or an AF request as described in clause 5.6.7a of TS 23.501 [2].

-The PCF uses one or more pieces of information such as network operator's policies, user subscription, user's current RAT, network load status, application identifier, time of day, UE location, DNN, related to the subscriber session and the application traffic as input for selecting a traffic steering policy.
+The PCF uses one or more pieces of information such as network operator's policies, user subscription, user's current RAT, network load status, application identifier, time of day, UE location, DNN, related to the subscriber session and the application traffic, as well as information provided by the AF (if applicable), as input for selecting a traffic steering policy.

 The PCF controls traffic steering by provisioning and modifying traffic steering control information in PCC rules.
-Traffic steering control information consists of a traffic description and in the case of N6-LAN Traffic Steering, a reference to a traffic steering policy that is configured in the SMF or, in the case of AF influenced Traffic Steering, per DNAI a reference to a traffic steering policy and/or N6 traffic routing information as well as other parameters described in clause 6.3.1 a reference to a traffic steering policy that is configured in the SMF.
+Traffic steering control information consists of a traffic description and in the case of N6-LAN Traffic Steering, a reference to a traffic steering policy that is configured in the SMF or, in the case of AF influenced Traffic Steering, per DNAI a reference to a traffic steering policy and/or N6 traffic routing information as well as other parameters described in clause 6.3.1.

 The SMF instructs the UPF to perform necessary actions to enforce the traffic steering policy referenced by the PCF.
 The actual traffic steering applies at the UPF.
 For enforcing the traffic steering policy, the UPF may support traffic steering related functions as defined by other standard organizations.
 The mechanism used for routing the traffic over N6 is out of 3GPP scope.